AjImad/AjImad/README.md

 </p>

+## 👨‍💻: About Me :
-## :boy: My name is AJBAR Imad, and I'm 23 yo Master's Degree Student :
+My name is AJBAR Imad, and I'm 23 yo Master's Degree Student :
 - 👨🏻‍🎓 Master's Degree Student M2 at Faculty of Science and Technology Tangier
 - 🔭 I'm currently doing an internship as Front end [ReactJS]  developer
 - ⚡ I like taking on challenges and working on projects that push me beyond of my comfort zone,<br>